 The Graduate Certificate in Gender-Based Violence (GBV) provides an interdisciplinary perspective on crime, the formulation of laws and codes, and the criminal legal system and its intersection with gender and violence.
-Courses within the GBV Graduate Certificate are conducted in the hybrid format.
-All four of the GBV courses will meet in-person for a one-week intensive session followed by online instruction for the remainder of the semester.

 Prospective students who wish to pursue this certificate must apply as non-degree applicants.
 Learn more on the School of Public Affairs admission web page.

 - Courses are offered on campus, online, and in remote and hybrid formats.

 - Students must successfully complete 12 credit hours of approved coursework.